 Using a variety of materials and processes, objects which sometimes have little to no monetary value, have been transformed into ‘museum standard’ artefacts, worthy of the high value we should place on people, their stories and personal collections.

 Based on the Wunderkammer or cabinet of curiosities, Joshua will present a tour of objects from a portable museum where you can even visit a fun size café and tiny gift shop.

 Would you like a museum to come and visit you in your home?

 Museums in People’s Homes by Joshua Sofaer, 2021.
 Cabinet designed and built with Plaey.
-Commissioned by Compass Festival.
+Produced by Compass Festival.